Healthcare AI

 Here is where the contract terms meet your daily workflow.

 Shadow billing is another area.
 The increases to shadow billing fee codes are welcome, but they only help if your shadow billing capture rate is high.
-We’ve worked with clinics where the estimate was “we shadow bill everything” and the reality, once we actually audited it, was closer to 70-75%.
+In our analysis of Ontario FHO billing patterns, the estimate is often “we shadow bill everything” and the reality, once audited, is closer to 70-75%.
 That gap has always cost money.
 Under FHO+, with higher fee code values, it costs more.
 And the new Q054 mother and newborn enrollment bonus is only useful if your workflow actually captures and submits those enrollments consistently.

 Running the Numbers Before You Sign